 The William Riggert family emigrated from Germany to Lemont, Illinois, in the early 1870’s.
-Consequently they became members of St. Matthew Evangelical Lutheran Church.
-Then, in 1879-1880 they moved to a farm a few miles south of Mitchell, SD, near Enemy Creek.
-Shortly after, William wrote to St. Matthew’s Church asking if a minister could be sent to Mitchell to undertake missionary work.
+They became members of St. Matthew Evangelical Lutheran Church.
+Then, in 1879-1880 they moved to a farm near Enemy Creek, a few miles south of Mitchell, SD.
+Shortly after, William wrote to St. Matthew’s Church requesting that a minister be sent to Mitchell to undertake missionary work.

-The only information regarding the establishment of these people into an organized congregation is a brief note in the records of the congregation that states: “Founded November 27, 1892.”
+The only information we have regarding the establishment of an organized congregation is this brief note stating: “Founded November 27, 1892.”

-Originally worship services were held in congregation members’ homes.
-Then, as the congregation grew, buildings were rented to use for worship services.
-In 1907, at the SD District Convention, Zion was reported to have 80 souls and 11 voting members.
+At first, the congregation held services in members’ homes.
+They rented buildings to use for worship services as the congregation grew.
+In 1907, Zion reported to the SD District Convention that the congregation had 80 souls and 11 voting members.

 In 1910, Zion purchased a its first church building from the Congregational Church for $400.00.
-It then cost another $300.00 to move the church to its 822 East First Avenue location.
-That night a violent windstorm blew it off its foundation.
-Afterward the mover agreed to lift it back in place for another $75.00.
+It took another $300.00 to move the church to its 822 East First Avenue location.
+That night a violent windstorm blew it off its foundation and the mover agreed to lift it back in place for another $75.00.
 (This original church building was dismantled in 1980.)

-From its beginnings as a mission congregation Zion continued to grow.
-By the 1919 report of the SD District it was shown that the congregation at Mitchell no longer required the financial support of the District.
-In 1922, the congregation consisted of 274 members, 175 communicant members and an average attendance of 125 members.
+Zion continued to grow from its beginnings as a mission congregation.
+Zion reported to the SD District in 1919 that it no longer required the financial support of the District.
+In 1922, Zion had 274 members, 175 communicant members and an average attendance of 125 members.

 The church we know today.

 Moreover, the congregation continued to grow.
-As a consequence, in 1946 property was purchased for a new church on East 3rd Avenue and construction of the new church building began in 1952.
+In 1946 Zion purchased property on East 3rd Avenue and construction of the new church building began in 1952.

 In 1961, the congregation purchased property adjacent to the church to build an education building.
-This building was dedicated in May 1962.
+In May 1962, Zion dedicated the current building.
 Then again, in 1991, the church expanded by adding on the north narthex.
 This addition allowed more space to gather before and after services.